Trustroots/trustroots/README.md

 This command does a few things:
 * First it will install the dependencies needed for the application to run.
 * If you're running in a development environment, it will then also install development dependencies needed for testing and running your application.
-* Finally, when the install process is over, npm will initiate a bower installcommand to install all the front-end modules needed for the application
+* Finally, when the install process is over, npm will initiate a bower install command to install all the front-end modules needed for the application.

 ## Running Your Application
-After the install process is over, you'll be able to run your application using Grunt, just run grunt default task:
+After the install, just run grunt default task:

 ```
 $ grunt
 ```

-...that equals:
+...that equals to:
 ```
 $ NODE_ENV=development grunt default
 ```

 Your application should run on the 3000 port so in your browser just go to [http://localhost:3000](http://localhost:3000)